Purpose of Riparian Buffers

 Buffer Call Information

 Please contact Stormwater staff at (919) 362-8166 for more information about buffered streams.
-To request a buffer call determination on your property, please complete a Buffer Call Application (PDF).
+To request a buffer call determination on your property, please submit a completed Buffer Call Application (PDF) along with required, supporting documentation.
 A Right of Entry form is one of the required items for all buffer call applications.